yasmin-gab/signinform/README.md

 -   **Custom Styling:** The project includes custom CSS styling to enhance the visual appeal of the form.

-## Usage

-Visit the [Sign-In Form Demo](https://yasmin-gab.github.io/signinform/) to view the form in action.

 ## Cloning the Repository

 If you'd like to explore or work with the code locally, you can clone this repository to your computer using the following command: